Nebraska Conservation and Environmental Review Tool (CERT)

 To submit proposed projects for technical assistance or environmental review, users are required to register and log in.
 To register, click on Create New Account.
 After logging in, click on the Map button and navigate to the 'Create Project' function to create and submit a project for review.
 To get started, click the Help tab and read the 'Creating and Submitting a Project for Review' document.

-Conservation Planning: The CERT allows users to access conservation information without needing to register and login.
-Users can query data layers and download tables with query information.
+Conservation Planning: CERT allows users to access some conservation planning information without needing to register an account.
+Users can query data layers and download tables showing query results.
 Users can also make and download maps using the existing data layers or in combination with layers they upload.
-To use the CERT for conservation planning, click the Map tab above.
+To use the CERT for these purposes, click the Map tab above.
 For information on querying data layers or making maps, click the Help tab.
-In addition, users can register, log in, and use the 'Create Project' function to receive a Conservation Planning Report detailing features in the vicinity of their project.
+In addition, users can register and log in to get more information in the Map.
+Once logged in, uses can also use the 'Create Project' function to receive a Conservation Planning Report detailing features in the vicinity of their project.

 - Clear your browser's cache by hitting CTRL-SHIFT-DELETE before each use

 - Use the latest version of your internet browsers when available

 Need a Construction Storm Water (CSW) or Industrial Storm Water (ISW) permit?

 If you need a CSW or ISW permit and are filling out your Nebraska Department of Environment & Energy (NDEE) NOI Application, an Environmental Review Report is required.
 Once the project shape is created review the applicable Project Types and drop-down options for applicable Project Activities.